What Is a Tiny Pause?

 Because there are tons of proven techniques to help how we feel and perform.
 We just need a little help in converting them into useful daily habits that work for us.

-1. A team dedicated to providing simple products, underpinned by science, that help you relieve stress, enhance focus and sleep better.
+1. A team dedicated to providing simple provision, underpinned by science, that help you and your organisation relieve stress, enhance focus, strengthen resilience and sleep better.

-2. A team dedicated to engaging parents, professionals, children and students of the importance of high quality rest and what they can do to make it happen.
+2. A team dedicated to engaging organisations, professionals, parents, children and students of the importance of protecting a moment each day to cope and recover.

 Good question.
 How can 3 minutes of exercise per week be scientifically proven to help reduce blood pressure and increase cardiovascular fitness?
 See BBC Horizon here.

-We are learning more and more that its smaller amounts of action on a regular basis that has the most significant impact on physical and mental health.
+We are learning more and more that its smaller amounts of action on a regular basis that have the most significant impact on physical and mental health.
+Our view is that frequency is more important than duration.
+Once everyday has a much bigger impact than once a month.
+Humans, teams, families are all creatures of habit.
+How can we make these habits more effective?
+Thats one of our key aims.

 Where can I read up on the science?